-The ability of fragrances to affect our mood has long been recognised, and interest in Aromatherapy has increased alongside the rise in anxiety and stress associated with modern day living.
+It was recognised long ago that fragrances can affect our mood, and interest in Aromatherapy has increased alongside the rise in anxiety and stress associated with modern day living.

 Essential oils are made from essences found in the flowers, leaves, roots, peel, resin, seeds and bark of some plants.
 They are distilled and absorbed into the body through our skin, or by inhalation through the nose.
 I blend my essential oils with a Coconut Fractioned carrier oil, to allow them to be applied directly to your skin, however you can also add them to your bath, or steam diffuser.